KunalBhole12/SQL-Tableau-Project---Comprehensive-Pizza-Sales-Analysis-/README.md

 - Top Performing Categories: The Classic pizza category contributes the most to total sales, followed by the Supreme category.
 - Top Performing Sizes: Large pizzas account for the highest percentage of sales (46%).
 - Order Value and Volume: The average order value is $38.30, and the average pizzas per order are 2.32.
-- Sales Distribution by Size and Category: Large pizzas and Classic category pizzas are the best sellers.

 # 💡 𝗥𝗲𝗰𝗼𝗺𝗺𝗲𝗻𝗱𝗮𝘁𝗶𝗼𝗻: